An Independent Resource Center

 What do you want to exist in your neighborhood resource center?

-What types of spaces, groups, and programming are missing in our area?
+What types of groups, workshops and programming could you help bring to our space?

-We will provide our own programming, but mostly aim to be a tent under which like-minded, independent groups can do their own thing, share supplies, and create partnerships amongst themselves.
+We will provide our own programming, but also aim to be a tent under which like-minded, independent groups can do their own thing, share supplies, and create partnerships amongst themselves.

 Together with residents of Kenwood, Hyde Park, Woodlawn and the Southside writ large, Flood’s Hall will: